What is CSA (Community Supported Agriculture)?

 CSA is a way for farmers and the local community to form a mutually beneficiary relationship in which members provide up front financing so that that farmer can produce his crops.
 When an individual or family joins the CSA they pay before the growing season so that the farmer can purchase their seeds, soil amendments, mulches, etc. In return, the member gets a share of the harvest weekly.
 The farmer benefits by knowing that a certain portion of his harvest has a home.
 The shareholder benefits by knowing their farmer and hence their food; where and how it is grown.
 They receive a weekly supply of healthy, local, and synthetic chemical free FOOD.

-How much produce will we recieve each week?
+How much produce will we receive each week?

 The amount a shareholder will receive each week will vary based upon the production of the farm and the time of year.
 The average weekly share will be between 5-10 different fruits/vegetables/herbs, normally in 1-2 lb portions.
-This share should be enough for a family of 4 for a week.
+This share should be enough for a family of 4.
 The exact weekly amount is unpredictable as many factors can influence the harvest.

 Is Wholistic Farms certified organic?

-No, we are not.
+We are not certified organic at this time.
+We are starting to attract enough attention that we will be looking into getting certified in the furute.
 We do follow the basic principals that are the basis of the law, more so than many of the largest farms that are certified.
 Becoming certified by the USDA is a very expensive and time consuming process.
-It would not be economically feasible for us to do it at this time.
-We also don't believe that being certified means as much as it should.
-Many of the large farms "comply", but use some of the loopholes to say organic and pastured, but I wouldn't call them that.
+While we don’t believe that being certified means as much as it should, it is the best system that we have at this time.
+Many of the large farms “comply”, but use some of the loopholes to say organic and pastured, but I wouldn’t call them that.
 Customers are welcome to visit the farms and see how your food is grown.
-We will be reassessing the viability of certification annually.

 How do you price your food?